wymsee/cordova-imagePicker/README.md

 Cordova Plugin For Multiple Image Selection - implemented for iOS and Android 4.0 and above.

 For iOS this plugin uses the ELCImagePickerController, with slight modifications for the iOS image picker.
+ELCImagePicker uses the MIT License which can be found in the file LICENSE.

 https://github.com/B-Sides/ELCImagePickerController

 For Android this plugin uses MultiImageChooser, with modifications.
+MultiImageChooser uses the BSD 2-Clause License which can be found in the file BSD_LICENSE.
+Some code inside MultImageChooser is licensed under the Apache license which can be found in the file APACHE_LICENSE.

 https://github.com/derosa/MultiImageChooser

-Code(FakeR) was also taken from the phonegap BarCodeScanner plugin
+Code(FakeR) was also taken from the phonegap BarCodeScanner plugin.
+This code uses the MIT license.

 https://github.com/wildabeast/BarcodeScanner